-You will accept an appointment and serve as a commissioned officer in the U.S. Air Force for at least eight years after graduation, five of which must be active duty and the remainder can be served as inactive reserve.
+You will accept an appointment and serve as a commissioned officer in the U.S. Air Force or U.S. Space Force for at least eight years after graduation, five of which must be active duty and the remainder can be served as inactive reserve.

-You will become eligible to request a separation from the U.S. Air Force after five years of service.
+You will become eligible to request a separation from the U.S. Air Force or U.S. Space Force after five years of service.